 It’s also worth reading up on current official health advice and updates on vaping before you decide to swap smoking for e cigarettes.
 In the UK, NHS Smoke Free is the most reliable source of official guidance on smoking cessation and transitioning to vaping.

-If you’re a smoker who’s never vaped before, you might be unexpectedly surprised at how similar vaping feels to smoking.
-Though some aspects of vaping (smell, hand feel) don’t really resemble smoking, others do.
+Smokers who have never vaped before are often surprised at how similar vaping feels to smoking when they start.
+Though some aspects of vaping (smell, feel in the hands) don’t really resemble smoking, others do.

 Vaping throat hit